kienerj/pycdxml/pycdxml/cdxml_converter/README.md

 ## Scope

-CDXML converter **converts between cdx** (binary) **and cdxml**(text/xml) files containing **small molecules**. **Conversion from [RDKit](https://github.com/rdkit/rdkit) molecules to cdx/cdxml is also implemented**.
+CDXML converter **converts between cdx** (binary) **and cdxml**(text/xml) files containing **small molecules**. **Conversion from [RDKit](https://github.com/rdkit/rdkit) molecules to cdx/cdxml is also partially implemented**.
 The goal of the project is to provide conversion for files containing small molecules and later possibly reactions, at least the reaction scheme.
 The idea is to be able to convert such files coming or going into a database automatically on any OS and hence treating them as molecule file format.
 ChemDraw itself lacks such usable automation features, especially cross-platform.

-Biologics are out of scope especially because these are rather new and missing from specification.
-Out-of-scope are also many other drawing-related things one can to in ChemDraw.
-The core issue is that ChemDraw is essentially a drawing canvas and hence cdx and cdxml are drawing formats and not really chemical structure exchange formats.
+Newer feature like bilogy drawing elements will possibly only get limited support because they are missing from the specification which requires a lot fo trial and error to figure things out.
+The core issue for full support is that ChemDraw is essentially a drawing canvas and hence cdx and cdxml are drawing formats and not really chemical structure exchange formats.

 Note that there is no chemical knowledge in this tool!
 It really is just a format converter.